-Though Irish and Scottish people preferred to have turnips, the English kids however play with beetroots and make punkies out of the large beetroots.
+Though Irish and Scottish people preferred to have turnips, the English kids played with beetroots and made punkies out of the large beetroots.
 This is their unique of celebrating Halloween.
 They get creative with the beetroots and carve the designs of their choice.
 They then sing the punkie night song while carrying their punkies through the streets on the occasion of Halloween.

 They also knock on the doors and ask for money.
 In some parts of England Halloween is celebrated as Guy Fawkes night and was moved to a few days later considering Halloween’s date.
 However many of them celebrate it on the eve of Halloween.

 Furthermore, in the rural areas of England, people place turnip lanterns on the gateposts to protect their homes from the spirits who roam on Halloween night according to their belief.
 Another custom that is common among English people is tossing objects such as stones, nuts, and vegetables into bonfires to frighten the spirits and make them move away.